denten-papers/archive-bloomsbury/main.md

 @greetham_whos_1999].
 Who is allowed to enter and who isn't?
 Which materials are worthy preservation and which are relegated to the heap of perishable ephemera?
 In this way archives can amplify certain historical narratives while suppressing others.
-The archive by its very logic projects the logic of distinction.
+By its very design the archive conveys the logic of differentiation.
 The archive of the empire casts divisions between center and periphery.
 The archive of the court differentiates between criminals and law-abiding citizens.
 The archive of the hospital embodies the distinction between the healthy and sick.
 The archive of peer-reviewed scientific